wavefrontHQ/docs/pages/doc/proxies_histograms.md

 For example, `request.latency 20 1484877771 source=<source>`.

-The Wavefront proxy adds the prefix `histogram` and suffixes `.m`, `.h`, or `.d` according to the aggregation interval.
-For example, if the preceding metric `request.latency` is aggregated over an hour, it would be named `histogram.request.latency.h`.
+The Wavefront proxy adds the suffixes `.m`, `.h`, or `.d` to the metric name according to the aggregation interval.
+For example, if the metric `request.latency` is aggregated over an hour, it would be named `request.latency.h`.

 ### Histogram Functions